MiddleRaster/mathmusings/TheIntegralOfOneOverX.md

 Euler took the Bernoulli equation and set n = 1/x, giving (1 + x)^(1/x) = e, when x -> 0.

-Now, you can **define** an inverse of any logarithm, whatever the base, let's call it InverseOfLogBaseB, such that LogBaseB(InverseLogBaseB(x)) = x, and InverseLogBaseB(LogBaseB(x)) = x.
+Now, you can **define** an inverse of any logarithm, whatever the base, let's call it InverseOfLogBaseB, such that

+LogBaseB(InverseLogBaseB(x)) = x, and

+InverseLogBaseB(LogBaseB(x)) = x.

-From normal logarithm rules, including out LogBaseB, we know it's an additive function, so we can say, LogBaseB(a^n) = n*LogBaseB(a).
+From normal logarithm rules, including our LogBaseB, we know it's an additive function, so we can say, LogBaseB(a^n) = n*LogBaseB(a).
 This works for rational powers, too (say, q), not just integer values of n.

 So, a^q = InverseOfLogBaseB(q*LogBaseB(a)).